tulip-lab/open-data/Macau2018/README.md

 If you use it for a scientific publication, please include a reference to this paper.

-* Rob Law, Gang Li, Davis Fong, Xin Han (2019).
+* TO BE ADDED (2019).
 Tourism Demand Forecasting: A Deep Learning Approach.
 Research

 `BibTex` information: